6 ways to protect health data under GDPR

 Healthcare providers have been advised to strengthen their data protection controls before GDPR, following a series of breaches.

-Earlier this year, it was revealed that there were 9 data protection breaches involving Ipswich Hospital referred to the ICO over a 3-year period, with 5 instances of staff unlawfully accessing personal information.
+Back in 2017 there were 9 data protection breaches involving Ipswich Hospital referred to the ICO over a 3-year period, with 5 instances of staff unlawfully accessing personal information.

 At least 4 members of staff were dismissed, with 3 facing disciplinary action.
 Other breaches included a letter being sent to the wrong patient, theft and a loss of records, and patient handover sheets being taken outside the hospital.